mavryk-network/mavryk-protocol/docs/nairobi/token_management.rst

 When all operations of a block have been applied baking fees rewards and bonuses are distributed.
 The total amount of fees collected and the baking rewards are transferred from the container account ``"block fees"`` and the source account ``"baking rewards"``, respectively, to the contract of the payload producer that selected the transactions to be included in the block.
-So, for a total amount of ``1000`` mutez in fees collected and an amount of ``500`` mutez in baking rewards, the following balance updates are generated:
+So, for a total amount of ``1000`` mumav in fees collected and an amount of ``500`` mumav in baking rewards, the following balance updates are generated:

 ::